tachyonlabs/CodePath-Android-Bootcamp-Twitter-With-Fragments/README.md

 The following **additional** features are implemented:

 * [x] [Leverage RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) as a replacement for the ListView and ArrayAdapter for all lists of tweets.
+* [x] User can **click a link within a tweet body** within the Timeline activity.
+The click will launch the web browser with relevant page opened.
+* [x] Tweet detail functionality is built using modal overlay

 ## Video Walkthrough